CBI vs CBI: Verma to Respond by 19 Nov, SC to Hear Case Next Day

 - SC says CVC report on Alok Verma should be given to Attorney General and Solicitor General.

-- The SC had directed CVC to probe allegations against CBI Director Alok Verma within two weeks
+- In October, SC had directed CVC to probe allegations against CBI Director Alok Verma in two weeks.

-- M Nageshwar Rao will remain interim CBI director, but can’t take policy decisions: SC order
+- M Nageshwar Rao will remain the interim CBI director, but can’t take policy decisions, SC had previously ordered.

-- Centre had sent Director Alok Verma and his deputy Rakesh Asthana on leave amid controversy over the CBI infighting
+- Centre had sent Director Alok Verma and his deputy Rakesh Asthana on leave on 24 October.

 Interim Relief to Rakesh Asthana Extended Till November 28